 In its chronic form, pain negatively affects mood, health and quality of life.
 More than one-third of Americans live with chronic or recurrent pain and a significant percentage do not receive pain relief due to the intolerable adverse side effects of drugs, development of tolerance or individualized variables leading to the inefficacy of pharmacological treatments.1

 An opiate drug, hydrocodone is in the same family as morphine and oxycodone.
 It is incredibly common for such drugs to lead to heroin abuse and addiction as well.
-People in this position end up in the hydrocodone addiction treatment centers TX offers.
-There are several variants available in the U.S., some of which also contain acetaminophen.
+People in this position may end up in a hydrocodone addiction treatment center in TX.
+There are several hydrocodone variants available in the U.S., some of which also contain acetaminophen.
 Zohydro ER and Hysingla ER are extended-release hydrocodone used for 24/7 treatment of severe pain.

 Like many other opioid substances, hydrocodone has a high potential for physical dependence and addiction if it is abused.
 It is prescribed for the management of pain not well-controlled by nonsteroidal anti-inflammatory or other non-narcotic analgesic options.
 The number of prescriptions for opioids (like hydrocodone and oxycodone products) has escalated from around 76 million in 1991 to nearly 207 million in 2013, with the U.S. responsible for nearly 100% of the world consumption of hydrocodone.
 The recent introduction of extended-release formulations of hydrocodone has fueled controversy about the general safety and need for opioid medications in light of their potential for misuse, abuse, diversion, and addiction.1,2